Wishpering/docker_latex/README.md

 docker build .
 ```

-Or just use prebuild img with kvmap
+Or just use prebuild img with Pygments and kvmap
 ```bash
 docker pull wishpering/latex:latest
 ```